Rules & Regulations

 End-of-Term Tests and Assignments for Full-term and H2/H4 Half-term Subjects with Finals

 In all full-term and H2/H4 half-term graduate subjects with a final examination, no other test may be given and no assignment may fall due after the Last Test Date, defined as the Friday preceding the start of the Reading Period.
-[For Spring 2024, the Last Test Date is Friday, May 10, 2024.]
+[For Fall 2024, the Last Test Date is Friday, December 6, 2024.]

 End-of-Term Tests and Assignments for Full-term and H2/H4 Half-term Subjects without Finals

-For each full-term and H2/H4 half-term subject without a final examination, there may be at most one assignment* due or one in-class test held between the Last Test Date (Spring 2024: Friday, May 10, 2024) and the end of the last scheduled class session in a subject.
+For each full-term and H2/H4 half-term subject without a final examination, there may be at most one assignment* due or one in-class test held between the Last Test Date (Fall 2024: Friday, December 6, 2024) and the end of the last scheduled class session in a subject.
 If an in-class test is given, its length is limited to one normal class period (or to one and one-half hours, whichever is shorter).

 End-of-Term Tests and Assignments for H1/H3 Half-term Subjects with or without Finals